Chart Color Schemes

 Infrastructure

-Horsham Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Horsham Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 21 projects that may impact the area.
-Notable projects include Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Horsham Residential Growth Areas Development.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 21 projects likely impacting the region.
+Notable ones are Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Horsham Residential Growth Areas Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.